Curriculum Requirements

 ECON 601 | Managerial Economics for Decision Making | 3 |

 Prerequisite: Prerequisite: ECON 501 or a waiver.
-Application of economic theory and quantitative methods to business decision making.
-Topics: consumer choice, product demand, marginal pricing, neoclassical and linear production theory, market structure, and choice under imperfect information.
-Use of empirical techniques and model building for business analysis and forecasting using standard econometric software package is also addressed.
+Application of economic theory, quantitative methods and artificial intelligence (AI) to business decision making.
+It covers various topics including business cycles, consumer choice, product demand, marginal pricing, neoclassical and linear production theory, market structure, and choice under imperfect information.
+It also involves the use of empirical techniques, AI-driven model building, and advanced AI tools for business forecasting and analysis.
 Classroom Hours - Laboratory and/or Studio Hours – Course Credits: 3-0-3 |

 ||